-Personalised medicine involves using information about a person’s cancer to help diagnose, treat and find out about how well treatment is working.
+Personalised medicine involves using information about a person’s cancer to help with the diagnosis and treatment.
+It is an area that researchers are still working on.

-Generally, treatment for cancer depends on:
+Cancer treatment usually depends on:

 - how big it is

-- if it has spread (the stage)
+- whether it has spread (the stage)

 Is personalised medicine available for me?